saliksyed/pyshader/README.md

 eventually I want to make this plug-and-play compatible with ShaderToy shaders but some work is needed to get the different features (audio).

-* You must have ffmpeg installed for this to work.
+* You must have ffmpeg installed for video output to work.
-* Not tested on Windows or Linux.
+* Not tested on Windows
-* You MUST use unique names for textures and videos ... internally videos are stored using texture names so you can't have both a texture and a video named 'foobar' for example.

 Inspired by shadertoy(http://www.shadertoy.com) and igloojs(https://github.com/skeeto/igloojs)